-- (1) State, municipal, or other retirement system funded in whole or in part out of public funds; or - (2) Program of hospital, medical, disability, or related benefits provided for teachers and State employees, funded in whole or in part by State funds;

-shall have attached to it at the time of its consideration by any standing committee or permanent subcommittee a brief explanatory statement or note which shall include a reliable estimate of the financial and actuarial effect of the proposed change to that retirement or pension system.
+- (1) State, municipal, or other retirement system funded in whole or in part out of public funds; or - (2) Program of hospital, medical, disability, or related benefits provided for teachers and State employees, funded in whole or in part by State funds; shall have attached to it at the time of its consideration by any standing committee or permanent subcommittee a brief explanatory statement or note which shall include a reliable estimate of the financial and actuarial effect of the proposed change to that retirement or pension system.
 The actuarial note shall be attached to the jacket of each proposed bill or resolution which is reported favorably by any standing committee or any permanent subcommittee, shall be separate therefrom, and shall be clearly designated as an actuarial note.
 A bill described in subdivision (a)(1) of this rule shall be referred to the Committee on Pensions and Retirement upon its introduction in accordance with G.S.
-120-111.3.

-(b) The sponsor of the bill or resolution shall present a copy of the measure, with a request for an actuarial note, to the Fiscal Research Division, which shall prepare the actuarial note as promptly as possible but not later than two weeks

-41 42 after the request is made unless an extension of time is agreed to by the sponsor as being necessary in the preparation of the note.
+120-111.3. - (b) The sponsor of the bill or resolution shall present a copy of the measure, with a request for an actuarial note, to the Fiscal Research Division, which shall prepare the actuarial note as promptly as possible but not later than two weeks after the request is made unless an extension of time is agreed to by the sponsor as being necessary in the preparation of the note.
 Actuarial notes shall be prepared in the order of receipt of request and shall be transmitted to the sponsor of the measure.
-The actuarial note of the Fiscal Research Division shall be prepared and signed by an actuary.
+The actuarial note of the Fiscal Research Division shall be prepared and signed by an actuary. - (c) The sponsor of the bill or resolution shall also present a copy of the measure to the actuary employed by the system or program affected by the measure.
+Actuarial notes shall be prepared and transmitted to the sponsor of the measure not later than two weeks after the request is received, unless an extension of time is agreed to by the sponsor as being necessary in the preparation of the note.
+The actuarial note shall be attached to the jacket of the measure.
+The provisions of this subsection may be waived by the measure's sponsor for a measure affecting local government retirement or pension plans not administered by the State or any local government program of hospital, medical, disability, or related benefits for local government employees not administered by the State.